stevencharleshuang/save-our-ship/README.md

 ---

+## Platforms

+* Mac OS

+---
 ## Installation Instructions

+* Unzip the Save Our Ship archive in the Release folder
-Double click the build file and press play
+* Double click the unzipped GameJam2020.app file

 ---